mizerc/mizerc.github.io/content/posts/software-defined-radio/index.md

 When I found out there was an affordable USB device capable of tuning to a wide range of frequencies allowing me to have a glimpse into the Ham Radio world, which decades ago would have likely cost me thousands and required huge racks of hardware, I knew I had to get my hands on one.

+This is possible with SDR (Software Defined Radios).
 I got the [RTL-SDR V3](https://www.rtl-sdr.com/rtl-sdr-blog-v-3-dongles-user-guide/), and my main goal was to try to capture signals from old weather satellites that transmit live images of Earth.
-After browsing the topic, I knew NOAA (National Oceanic and Atmospheric Administration) should be my first target, since all you need is a dipole antenna, an SDR (Software Defined Radio) device, and a computer to get started.
+After browsing the topic, I knew NOAA (National Oceanic and Atmospheric Administration) should be my first target, since all you need is a dipole antenna, an SDR device, and a computer to get started.

+## SDR

+### The RTL-SDR v3

+- R828D or R820T tuner chip
+- triplexed input filter

+### The RTL-SDR v4

+The new model is less prone to being saturated by strong noise.

 ## Weather Satellites